dipunm/feature-toggle-js/README.md

 ### Lite Client:

-By default, webpack bundles for the web will include a light version of this library that exposes only the `fromJSON` factory method.
-Most applications configure and initialise their toggles on the server side and only need basic functionality on the client side.
-If you require the full library on the client-side, you can read about [Webpack Bundling](docs/features/WEBPACK_BUNDLING.md)
+By default, webpack bundles for the web that import smart-feature-toggles will import the lite version of this library automatically.
+The lite version excludes most features and serves mainly to enable interacting with serialized toggles using the same syntax as used on the server-side.
+Read about [Webpack Bundling](docs/features/WEBPACK_BUNDLING.md)

 # API